 - the person is banned from engaging in credit under relevant state, territory or federal law

-- person has a prescribed state or territory order in force against them
+- the person has a prescribed state or territory order in force against them

-- person has been convicted of serious fraud within the last 10 years.
+- the person has been convicted of serious fraud within the last 10 years.